cultuurnet/apidocs/projects/uitpas/docs/creating-rewards.md

 > ##### Permissions to create and redeem rewards
 >
-> To be able to create and redeem rewards for an organizer, your client needs to receive the related rewards permissions for the organizer you are creating and redeeming these rewards for.
+> To be able to create and redeem rewards for an organizer, your client needs to have the `REWARDS_WRITE` and `REDEEM_REWARDS` permissions for the organizer you are creating and redeeming these rewards for.

 ## How to create rewards programmatically